-- We insure our liabilities to investors under the Law on "Insurance of Deposits and Liabilities to Investors" of Lithuania in accordance with Directive 2014/49/EU on Deposit Guarantee Schemes.
-The Liabilities to Investors Insurance Fund is a fund managed by "Deposit and Investment Insurance" a Lithuanian state company, in accordance with the above stated law.
-You are provided with an investment liabilities insurance of up to EUR 22,000 upon the occurrence of an insured event. - You can access and inspect the rules of the investor protection scheme on our website.
+- We insure our liabilities to investors under the Law on Insurance of Deposits and Liabilities to Investors of Lithuania.
+The Liabilities to Investors Insurance Fund is a fund managed by "Deposit and Investment Insurance" - a Lithuanian state company, in accordance with the above stated law.
+You are provided with an investment liabilities insurance of up to EUR 22,000 upon the occurrence of an insured event. - 2.
+You can access and inspect the rules of the investor protection scheme on our website.